 The bus will drop you where the road ends, at the entrance to the Saddle Peak national park.
 Behind the Forest Department building, there is pretty well-kept park and Lamya Bay beach.
 With plenty of shade and places to relax it is a good idea to spend a few hours here.
 However, if your time is precious, just check it out briefly and continue direction to Saddle Peak.
 There is another place to rest after some 2-3 km walk, with the stream, pool and ocean to swim.

 ( Also Cragy, Craegy Island- even Tourist department uses multiple spellings in its official materials)

 I love the Craggy Island and I consider it to be one of the highlights of all Andaman adventure, but I have to start with shouting “beware!” loud.
 If you plan your North Andaman trip, you will see a few sources saying that “Craggy Island is just a swim away from Kalipur beach”.
 Trust me, it is not “just a swim away”.
-While yes, you can swim to Craggy , it is A) far, B) The shores of Kalipur beach nearest to Cragy island are made of sharp rocks and 3) there is current between the two.
+While yes, you can swim to Craggy , it is A) far, B) The shores of Kalipur beach nearest to Cragy island are made of sharp rocks and 3) there is a medium-strong current between the two.